yym68686/ChatGPT-Telegram-Bot/README.md

 If you need follow-up function updates, the following deployment method is recommended:

+- Fork this repository first, then register for [Zeabur](https://zeabur.com).
+Currently, Zeabur does not support free Docker container deployment.
+If you need to use Zeabur to deploy the bot for this project, you will need to upgrade to the Developer Plan.
-Fork this repository first, then register for [Zeabur](https://zeabur.com).
-The free quota is sufficient for light use.
-Import from your own Github repository, set the required environment variables, and redeploy.
-If you need function updates in the follow-up, just synchronize this repository in your own repository and redeploy in Zeabur to get the latest functions.
+- Import from your own Github repository.
+- Set the required environment variables, and redeploy.
+- If you need function updates in the follow-up, just synchronize this repository in your own repository and redeploy in Zeabur to get the latest functions.

 ## Replit Remote Deployment